 If you’ve got an hourglass shape, similar to Marilyn Monroe or Scarlett Johansson, you have that shape that we all try to achieve, congrats girl!
 Usually girls of this shape will describe themselves as curvy, with a defined waist and fuller bust, hips and thighs.
 Their shoulders and hips will generally be the same width, meaning that the body is naturally well balanced.

 The aim here is to emphasise your waist further while still flaunting your curves!
 But don’t get me wrong, we know how hard it can be to dress in this shape and keep your silhouette balanced!
-You can do this by following the body’s natural shape and wearing clean, simple styles, just like this dress from Closet London that won’t clutter the silhouette.
+You can do this by following the body’s natural shape and wearing clean, simple styles, just like this dress from Ivy Lane, that won’t clutter the silhouette.
 The embellished tops that add balance to a pair shape can look top heavy on an hourglass shape, while the full skirts that will add curves to an apple shape can make the body look unbalanced on an hourglass girl!

 Firstly, the neckline should be slightly rounded, rather than a noticeably wide or narrow neckline, as they won’t draw too much attention to the top.
 We always love scoop or sweetheart necklines on this shape, as they will show off your bust in a really subtle way, we're obsessed with the sweetheart neckline on this dress from Ivy Lane!